 Our office offers oral sedation dentistry.
 Oral sedation dentistry allows us to relieve anxiety without the use of needles or intravenous tubes.
 Additionally, patients who traditionally have trouble getting numb have no problem when sedated and relaxed.

 About an hour prior to the appointment, you will be asked to take a small pill that will make you drowsy.
 By the time your companion accompanies you to our office for the appointment, you will be feeling relaxed and calm.
-We will escort you to a comfortable room and cover you with a warm, thick blanket.

 Dr. Sakamoto and our experienced clinical team will complete the dental procedure.
 During the entire procedure, we will monitor your vital signs will be monitored to ensure your health and safety.
 After the treatment is completed, we do require a companion drive you home.